site-assist/data-tech-test/README.md

 Welcome to the Data Scientist take home exercise repo!

+It contains few files:

-You will find one csv (dummy_data.csv) depicting our app’s backend live data.
-It contains permits’ statuses such as user requests, closures once the work has been completed etc…
+- **dummy_data.csv** depicting our app’s backend live data.
+It has permits’ statuses such as user requests, closures once the work has been completed etc…
+- **schema_def.txt**: permit table column names' definitions

+### Few guidelines

-You can use any programing language (our preffered and used one at siteAssist being Python).
+You can use any programing language (our preferred one at siteAssist being **Python**).

+The purpose of this exercise is to understand how you approach and think through a given task.

+Explain why you are using a certain method to answer a question?
+What was your thought process to arrive there?
+What are the pros/cons with your answers?

+Also, if you were given more time what would be the logical next steps to make your answers more robust?

 ### First Task
-> **Your first task is be to infer at which state within the permit cycle a record is.**
+> **Your first task is to infer at which state within the permit cycle a record is.**

 ***What we expect?***
 1. Analyse the dataset to the best of your capacity.
 Don’t be afraid to challenge it if you feel it is not complete.